LivingLegacyMedia/vowbound/chapter_14.md

 ---

+Perin ran.

+His legs trembled with each step, muscles unused to the urgency of purpose.
+Two years of hollow emptiness had taught him efficient movement—never hurried, never desperate, never *caring* enough to run.
+But now every fiber of his being screamed to move faster.

+Elena.
+His daughter.
+Six years old—no, eight now.
+Two years lost.
+Two years of her growing up without him, thinking he'd abandoned her by choice.

+The south market refugee quarter sprawled in the shadow of the old city walls—a warren of makeshift shelters and desperate people.
+Perin's newly restored memories showed him exactly where to look.
+The alley behind the baker's shop.
+Elena had claimed the space under the external staircase, where the overhang kept the rain off and the baker sometimes left day-old bread.

+He rounded the corner and stopped.

+There.

+A girl sat hunched against the wall, knees drawn to her chest, dark hair matted and tangled.
+Too thin.
+Clothes patched and repatched.
+But alive.
+When she looked up at his footsteps, he saw the crooked front tooth—the one she'd chipped falling from a tree three years ago while he'd been teaching her to climb.

+Elena's eyes widened.
+She scrambled to her feet, backing against the wall.
+"I didn't steal nothing!
+The bread was left out, I thought—"

+"Elena."
+The name broke on his lips.

+She froze.
+Stared at him.
+Her face went through a dozen emotions—confusion, recognition, disbelief, and then something that made Perin's heart shatter.

+Hope.

+"Papa?"
+Her voice was so small.
+So uncertain.
+"Is it... is it really you?"

+Perin couldn't speak.
+Could only nod as tears streamed down his face—tears he hadn't been able to cry for two years, emotions he'd traded away coming back in a flood that threatened to drown him.

+Elena took one hesitant step forward.
+Then another.
+Then she was running, crashing into him, small arms wrapping around his waist as she sobbed into his chest.

+"You came back," she gasped between sobs.
+"You came back, you came back, I knew you would, Mama said you were dead but I *knew*—"

+"I'm sorry."
+Perin sank to his knees, clutching her tight, feeling every rib through her threadbare shirt.
+"Elena, I'm so sorry.
+I left you.
+I abandoned you.
+I—"

+"You're here now."
+She pulled back just enough to look at his face, her small hands grabbing his cheeks.
+"Your eyes are different.
+They're... you're *here*.
+You can see me again."

+He hadn't realized how hollow his gaze must have been before.
+How empty.
+But Elena had noticed.
+Of course she had.
+Children always saw what adults tried to hide.

+"I was sick," Perin said, the words tumbling out.
+"Something bad happened to me.
+I made a terrible mistake, and it took me away from you.
+But I'm better now.
+I'm me again."

+"The hollow sickness?"
+Elena's voice dropped to a whisper.
+"Like the soldiers?
+Mama said—before she died—she said maybe that's what happened to you."

+Perin's throat closed.
+"Your mother..."

+"Three months ago.
+The fever."
+Elena said it with the matter-of-fact tone of a child who'd seen too much death.
+"She told me to be brave.
+To stay alive until you came back.
+Because you would come back."

+"I'm here."
+Perin pulled her close again, breathing in the smell of her hair beneath the grime.
+"I'm here, and I'm never leaving you again.
+Never.
+I don't care what it costs."

+They stayed like that for a long moment, just holding each other.
+Then Elena pulled back, wiping her eyes with dirty hands.

+"Are you really better?
+Or will you go empty again?"

+The question cut through him.
+But she deserved honesty.
+"A man helped me.
+Freed me from the sickness.
+He says it won't come back unless I choose it.
+And I will *never* choose it again.
+Not for anything."

+Elena was quiet for a moment, her small fingers tracing the lines on his face—lines that hadn't been there before.
+Lines carved by two years of emptiness.
+"What was it like?
+Being hollow?"

+"Like drowning," Perin whispered.
+"But not caring that you couldn't breathe.
+I knew you existed.
+I could remember facts about you—your name, your age.
+But I couldn't remember *caring* about you.
+Couldn't feel the love.
+It was like watching my own life through a stranger's eyes."

+"That sounds horrible."

+"It was a mercy," Perin said bitterly.
+"That's what I thought when I signed the contract.
+That forgetting how much I loved you would be easier than watching you starve because I couldn't provide for you.
+I thought emptiness would hurt less than failing you every single day."

+"But you're back now."
+Elena's voice was fierce, protective.
+"You're here and you remember and you won't leave again."

+"Never."
+Perin pulled her close, feeling her heartbeat against his chest—real, alive, *his daughter*.
+"I swear it on everything I am.
+I will never leave you again."

+She burrowed into him, and he felt her body shaking with sobs she'd been holding back.
+"I missed you so much, Papa.
+Every day.
+Even when Mama said you might not come back.
+Even when the other children said you'd abandoned us.
+I knew—I *knew*—that if you could, you would come home."

+"You were right."
+Perin's voice broke.
+"I wanted to come home every second of those two years.
+But I couldn't.
+The man who helped me—he gave me back my will.
+My choice.
+Myself."

+Elena pulled back to look at him, tears streaking clean lines through the dirt on her face.
+"I want to thank him.
+Can we?
+Please?
+I need to tell him what he gave back to me."

+Perin thought of Cassian collapsed in the marketplace, Mira catching him before he hit the ground.
+The exhaustion in his eyes.
+The way he'd pressed coins into Perin's hands and told him to run, to live, to be free.

+"Someday," Perin said softly.
+"When it's safe.
+When I can look him in the eyes without falling apart from gratitude.
+But right now, we need to get you fed and somewhere safe.
+That's what he'd want.
+For us to live."

+Elena nodded, but her hand tightened in his.
+"I'll never forget what he did.
+Never."

+"Neither will I." Perin stood, pulling Elena up with him.
+His voice was thick.
+"He gave me my life back.
+Gave me *you* back.
+I don't know how to repay a debt like that.
+I don't even know where to start."

+"Then we'll figure it out together," Elena said simply.
+"When we're ready."

+"Together," Perin repeated, the word feeling sacred on his tongue.
+He squeezed her hand.
+"Come on.
+Let's find you some real food.
+And a bath.
+And maybe some clothes that aren't held together by hope and thread."

+Elena managed a small laugh—the sound like sunlight breaking through clouds.
+"Do we have money for all that?"

+Perin showed her the small pouch Cassian had given him.
+"Enough to start.
+We'll figure out the rest."

+They walked out of the alley together, Perin's carpenter's hands—too long empty of purpose—now wrapped protectively around his daughter's.

+Behind them, the shelter under the stairs stood abandoned.

+Elena wouldn't need it anymore.

+She had her father back.

+---

 Cassian woke in the healing ward with Torin staring at him.

 "You overextended yourself," the young man observed.
 "Your body couldn't sustain the mental exertion."